Skip to content

 Beautiful night in Market Square, Bruges – Belgium.

-Bruges is a beautiful city to visit at any time of the year but most magical over the Christmas period, making a trip to Bruges an unforgettable one.
+Bruges is a beautiful city to visit at any time of the year, but it is most magical during Christmas, making a trip to Bruges unforgettable.

-Belgium is famous for its culinary delights including delicious fries, chocolate and beer.
-Belgians are rightly proud of their culinary expertise and have even created some museums to celebrate this.
+Belgium is famous for its culinary delights, including delicious fries, chocolate, and beer.
+Belgians are rightly proud of their culinary expertise and have even created museums to celebrate it.

 Fries Museum

-Potatoes are a staple part of the Belgian diet and it is common to find food chains that sell fries all over the country.
-As a result of their popularity, they have become a Belgian emblem and in Bruges, they even have their own Fries Museum.
-This museum is the only one of it’s kind in the world so is well worth visiting.
+Potatoes are a staple part of the Belgian diet, and it is expected to find food chains selling fries nationwide.
+Because of their popularity, fries have become a Belgian emblem, and in Bruges, they even have their own Fries Museum.
+This museum is the only one of its kind worldwide, so it is well worth visiting.

-The museum provides information about the origin of potatoes, the different types and highlights the potatoes that are suitable for making fries.
-In the museum, you will also learn why fries are called French Fries and many other fascinating facts including how to pick and store potatoes at home and the ideal temperatures for storage as well as many useful recipes using potatoes.
+The museum provides information about the origin of potatoes and the different types of potatoes and highlights the potatoes suitable for making fries.
+You will also learn why fries are called French Fries and many other fascinating facts, including how to pick and store potatoes at home and the ideal temperatures for storage, as well as many valuable recipes using potatoes.

 Romantic Boat Trips

 If you want to discover the history of the main buildings and some interesting anecdotes, boat trips are the best option.
-The tours are carried out by friendly locals who will share with you many of the magical channels and beautiful buildings that surround the river and romantic bridges such as the Saint Boniface Bridge, the oldest bridge in Bruges.
-You can also admire the Church of our Lady, which is 115.5 meters high and is the second tallest of the world.
-The tourist guides will also recommend many nice bars and cafes where you can have a drink and enjoy spectacular views of the river and other nice buildings.
+The tours are carried out by friendly locals who will share with you many magical channels, beautiful buildings surrounding the river, and romantic bridges such as the Saint Boniface Bridge, the oldest bridge in Bruges.
+You can also admire the Church of Our Lady, which is 115.5 meters high and is the second tallest in the world.
+The tourist guides will also recommend many excellent bars and cafes where you can drink and enjoy spectacular river views and other lovely buildings.

 #3 Have a Beer in the Longest Bar in Europe

-Leuven is 16 miles away from Brussels easily accessible by train and located in the Flemish region of Belgium.
-It has a big student population as the KU University is one of the largest universities in Belgium and the oldest Catholic University still in operation, founded in 1425.
-Leuven is also home of the headquarters of one of the world’s largest beer brewers, Stella Artois.
+Leuven is 16 miles from Brussels, easily accessible by train, and located in the Flemish region of Belgium.
+It has a large student population, as KU University is one of the largest universities in Belgium and the oldest Catholic University still in operation, founded in 1425.
+Leuven is also home to the headquarters of the world’s largest beer brewer, Stella Artois.

 The Oude Markt

-During July, ‘Beleuvenissen’ takes place in the Oude Markt, an open-air free concert that takes place every Friday of the month!
+In July, ‘Beleuvenissen’ takes place in the Oude Markt, an open-air free concert every Friday!

 Other Things To Do While in Leuven